hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: web}

-4. You have now initialized your application to capture analytics data.
-Next, you should send the captured data to the Mobile Analytics service.Use the following API to send analytics data to the Mobile Analytics service.
+4. You now initialized your application to capture analytics data.
+Next, you must send the captured data to the Mobile Analytics service.
+Use the following API to send analytics data to the Mobile Analytics service.

    ```Javascript
    ibmmfpfanalytics.send();